nxtg-ai/SynApps-v4.0/README.md

 - **WriterApplet:** Generates text given a topic or prompt using gpt-4.1.
 - **MemoryApplet:** Stores or retrieves information to maintain context between steps using a vector store.
 - **ArtistApplet:** Creates an image from a text description using Stable Diffusion.

+Upcoming applets in development:

+- **ResearcherApplet:** Performs web searches and data gathering for informed content creation.
+- **AnalyzerApplet:** Processes and analyzes data to extract insights and patterns.
+- **CoordinatorApplet:** Manages complex workflows with multiple agents, providing oversight and direction.

 ## Deployment